 You need extensive knowledge of translation to pass.
 Most translators do a preparatory course and try to get some professional translation experience before they sit the DipTrans.
 At the Translators Studio, we have outstanding translator trainers.
 We can prepare you for the exam and help guide you on getting some experience.
 Get your free level test.

-For more information about the similarities and differences between an MA in translation studies and the DipTrans, check out this article.
+Read more about the similarities and differences between an MA in translation studies and the DipTrans.

-Is the CIOL DipTrans examination the same as the ITI membership exam?
+Is the DipTrans the same as the ITI membership exam?